How to Copy Chrome User Profile to Another Profile

 Locating the Chrome user profile folder

-Before you can copy your Chrome profile, you must first locate the Chrome User Profile folder on your computer.
-The location of this folder varies depending on your operating system:
+Before moving your Chrome profile, you need to find the Chrome User Profile folder on your computer.
+Where it is depends on what computer you’re using:

 • Windows: C:\Users\{username}\AppData\Local\Google\Chrome\User Data